 Comparison of temperatures

 Greece is a peninsula or island state in south-east Europe.
 Thanks to its Mediterranean climate, the weather can change significantly from season to season.
 Since 1974, the country has been governed by a parliamentary democracy with a single-chamber system and 300 MPs.
 The rug, jewellery and leather goods industries are distinctive parts of the Greek culture and in some cases have been so for centuries.
 This is why, as part of our tour, we will be visiting a jewellery studio, a leather shop and a traditional rug-making factory.
 Here you will learn lots of interesting information about the art of rugmaking and experience how hand-knotted carpets have been made for generations.
 As part of an interesting demonstration, you will learn more about how the silk threads are prepared, the natural colours of the wool and the delicate and very time-consuming process of knotting.
 You will then also have 1-2 hours in each of our craftsman’s studios to take a look at the works of art and products on display.
 Haggling is part of the country’s culture.
 If you are not interested in buying anything, the sellers also accept a clear no. Haggling is not acceptable in department stores and supermarkets.
 This also applies to markets at which local farmers sell their produce.
 In Greece, it is customary to give tips.
 Similar to the USA, this forms part of income for people working in the service sector.
 Moreover, it symbolises recognition for the service provided.
-One can tip chambermaids £0.85 to £1.70 per night.
+One can tip chambermaids £0.90 per night.
 In a restaurant or taxi, tipping around 10% of the billed sum is customary.
 Tips are not given in shops.
-On group trips, the suggested tip for a tour guide could be £1.70 per person per day, while for bus drivers the appropriate tip is around £0.85 to £1.70 per day per person.
-Of course, everyone may decide for themselves
+On group trips, the suggested tip for a tour guide could be £1.80 per person per day, while for bus drivers the appropriate tip is around £0.90 to £1.35 per day per person.
+Of course, everyone may decide for themselves whether and how much of a tip they wish to give.

 220V alternating current, and 110V DC in some areas

 Greece is two hours ahead of UK time, all year round.

 Making telephone calls: